getck/InspectorNetworkReachability/03-evaluate-findings.md

 Module 3 - Evaluating Findings
 ==============================

-Let's look at the Inspector Network Reachbility report findings and see what we can learn.
+Let's look at the Inspector Network Reachability report findings and see what we can learn.

 1. Go back to the Assessment Runs.
 It should be done